laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 ## Create a tested contact form

+Practice makes perfect.
+Let's see how we can write more advanced tests now that we saw how easy it is.

 ### Create the controller

+To get started with our contact form, let's create a single-action controller by using the `--invokable` flag:

 ```bash
 php artisan make:controller SendContactEmailController --invokable
 ```

 ### Create the routes

+Then, we must declare two routes: one that displays the form, and the other that processes the user's input and sends the message:

 ```php
 use Illuminate\Support\Facades\Route;